i2p/i2p.www/i2p2www/blog/2022/09/30/SSU2-Transport.draft.rst

 {%- endtrans %}

 {% trans -%}
-That's why, together with i2pd, we have designed and implemented "SSU2", a modern UDP protocol designed to the highest standards of security and blocking resistance.
+That's why, together with the i2pd project, we have created and implemented "SSU2", a modern UDP protocol designed to the highest standards of security and blocking resistance.
 {%- endtrans %}